Grange Moor Matters

 CHILDRENS PLAY AREA UP DATE

-Councillor Bill Armer who working closely with the Community Association confirms that his position remains that he wishes to see the Liley Lane area retained and enhanced, and will be putting this point forcefully at the meeting.
+Councillor Bill Armer , working closely with the Community Association confirms that his position remains that he wishes to see the Liley Lane area retained and enhanced, and will be putting this point forcefully in his meetings with the Council.

 SPEEDING IN GRANGE MOOR

-West Yorkshire Police tell use that that have carried out speed checks on Liley Lane, traffic speeds returned to normal levels once they left!!
+West Yorkshire Police tell us that that they have carried out speed checks on Liley Lane, traffic speeds returned to normal levels once they left!!

 Please visit the Community Concerns tab in this web site for more information